Subra Suresh: Carnegie Mellon University

 Suresh was appointed as the 9th president of Carnegie Mellon University in 2013 and served as president until 2017.
 During this time he also held faculty appointments in CMU's Departments of Materials Science and Engineering, Biomedical Engineering, Engineering and Public Policy, School of Computer Science, and in the Heinz College.
-In 2017, his total compensation was $1.1 million, making him the second highest paid private college president in Pennsylvania.

 As President, Suresh worked to increase the numbers of women recruited to science, technology and mathematics disciplines.
 He was quoted as saying “If the United States is to remain a leader in discovery and innovation, we must engage the enormous talent pool represented by our young women.”

 During Suresh's tenure, CMU settled a major patent infringement lawsuit against Marvell Technology Group.
 Suresh announced that the majority of the funds received by the university, expected to be about $250 million, would be dedicated to programs that "enhance the student experience".
 Suresh also negotiated several major donations from philanthropists and corporations, including $67M from CMU alum David Tepper to enhance collaboration among CMU's schools and colleges, $35M from Tata Consultancy Services and $5.5M from Uber.

 In early 2017 Suresh pledged support to CMU's students following President Trump's immigration ban.
 In a letter circulated to students, Subra Suresh commented that he was "deeply troubled by some of the news out of Washington in recent days, and potential threats – explicit and implicit – posed to the work of so many students and scholars across the nation who were not born in the United States."
 Suresh recounted his own journey as an immigrant to the United States writing, "I first came to the US at age 21 with a partially filled suitcase, less than $100 in cash, and a one-way airplane ticket purchased with a loan.
 Once in the US, I was able to pursue a series of extraordinary opportunities for scholarship and service without regard for my national origin — an experience that forged in me an unshakeable faith in the ability of this nation to help everyone to succeed, wherever they came from."

 Suresh has consistently advocated for diversity in higher education.
 In 2014 he commented to the Pittsburgh Gazette that "Diversity in the broadest sense — intellectual, cultural, ethnic, racial or national origin — intrinsically enhances artistic and technical innovation".

-He resigned from presidency on 30 July 2017 after completing four years of his five-year term.
-He gave no reason as to why he was stepping down from the post.